 Also, make sure you select the correct printer name.
 It’s often hard to distinguish printers if you have more than one printer by the same manufacturer.
 So check the exact model numbers and names.

-Tips to Resolve “No AirPrint Printers Found”
+Tips for Fixing “No AirPrint Printers Found.”

 - Make sure Airplane mode is OFF